ethyca/fides/docs/fides/docs/fides_objects.md

 ## Dataset

-A Dataset represents any kind of place where data is stores.
-It consists of field names, along with descriptions of the data category and qualifer held for each field.
-Data descriptions for datastore fields do not contain data use or data subject category values, since those related to the useage of data.
+A Dataset represents any kind of place where data is stored and includes a sub-object that describes the fields within that dataset.

 === "Example Manifest"